bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 After 1 July 1940, National Guard members from the various states were assigned eight-digit service numbers that began with 20 followed by the guardsman’s Service Command number as the third digit.

-The National Guard entered Federal service in early 1941 and in early 1942 advance elements were sent to North Ireland and to New Caledonia and other locations in the South Pacific.
+The National Guard entered Federal service in early 1941 and in early 1942 advance elements were sent to Northern Ireland and to New Caledonia and other locations in the South Pacific.
 In mid-1942, the 34th Infantry Division in Northern Ireland, which included the Iowa National Guard, provided half the members of the 1st Ranger Battalion, sometimes called Darby’s Rangers.
 Darby’s Rangers later provided cadre for other Ranger battalions.

 Enlisted men from outlying territories:

-The 30 code was reserved for those who had been drafted from outside the United States with the third number following the "30" determining the extra-US draft location.
+The 30 code was reserved for those who had been drafted from outside the United States with the digit following the "30" determining the extra-US draft location.
 The extra-US draft codes which were established were 30 1 (Hawaii), 30 2 (Panama), 30 3 (the Philippines), and 30 4 (Puerto Rico).
 30 was also used for enlistees from outside the United States, such as Daniel Inouye (see below).

-Officer’s Serial Numbers:
+Officer’s Service Numbers:

 An enlisted man who became an officer was released from service as an enlisted man, reentered service as a Second Lieutenant, and received a new service number, generally – maybe always – with seven digits.